petershawky/QAJodelCC/About The Excel file.md

 **How would you define a problematic release and which aspects would you focus on to avoid it?**

-Based on the Bussiness priorities if there is any blocker found ( i.e app crashes always, or user can't post a Jodel, or user can't see the live update) then the app should not be released!
+Based on the Business priorities if there is any blocker found ( i.e app crashes always, or user can't post a Jodel, or user can't see the live update) then the app should not be released!
 Normally there should be a smoke test excuted before any release to check that the release doesn't have any problematic bug/Blocker